enricfentcami/k8s-ckad-notas/ckad-06-services_network-04-network_policy_example.md

 Network policy of pod/service 2:
 * Access only from pod/service 1 on port 80
-* You can only access pod/service 3 via port 80
+* It can only access pod/service 3 via port 80

 ```yaml
 apiVersion: networking.k8s.io/v1